AviatrixSystems/Docs/HowTos/transit_gateway_external_device_bgp_over_lan_with_aws_meraki_workflow.rst

 - Select the radio button "Spoke" to establish VPN tunnels with selected hubs

+- Click the link "Add a hub" for the field "Hubs"

 - Select the "NETWORK" where the Cisco Meraki vMX in Transit VPC locates for Hubs

-- Click the button "Save"

   |cisco_meraki_aws_branch_vMX_s2s_spoke_type|

 Step 2.4.
 Advertise Spoke VPC CIDR
 -----------------------------------------------------------

-- Select the "NETWORK" where this Cisco Meraki vMX in Spoke VPC locates

-- Go to Security & SD-WAN -> CONFIGURE -> Site-to-site VPN

 - Locate "Local networks" in the panel "VPN settings"